scarletti-ben/template-LOVE2D/README.md

-# Löve2D
+# LÖVE2D
-[Löve](https://en.wikipedia.org/wiki/L%C3%B6ve_(game_framework)) is a game framework for `Lua`.
+[LÖVE2D](https://en.wikipedia.org/wiki/L%C3%B6ve_(game_framework)), also known as `LÖVE` or simply `LÖVE`, is a game framework for `Lua`.
 It provides a simple layer / API wrapper for interacting with the system, giving access to system graphics, audio and input.

-Because `Löve` is a framework and not a game engine, a lot of the heavy lifting has to be done by you, with the standard library being much smaller than similar languages, such as `Python`.
+Because `LÖVE2D` is a framework and not a game engine, a lot of the heavy lifting has to be done by you, with the standard library being much smaller than similar languages, such as `Python`.

 For many that lack of hand-holding is a bonus.
 At the very least the bonuses are applications that are fast and incredibly small, a syntax that is human-readable, and compatibility with many different platforms

-# Installing Löve2D
+# Installing LÖVE2D
-- Navigate to the [Löve2D](https://love2d.org/) site
+- Navigate to the [LÖVE2D](https://love2d.org/) site
 - Follow installer instructions, or extract `.zip`
 - Download either `64-bit installer` or `64-bit zipped`
 - Run the installer or extract zip archive